Symptoms of ovarian cancer can be mild and vague and it can take a long time for symptoms to be noticeable.

 For a clear presentation of the facts about ovarian cancer, its sign and symptoms, risk factors, treatment and other resources please visit www.ovarian-cancer.ie, the World Ovarian Cancer Day site and the Irish Cancer Society.

-This is the National Cancer Registry latest infographic on Ovarian Cancer.
+- The National Cancer Registry latest infographic on Ovarian Cancer present the key facts

-- Ovarian cancer is the sixth most common cancer diagnosed in Ireland, the fourth most common cancer among women in Ireland, totalling 3.4% of all new cancer cases and the fourth most common cause of cancer deaths.
+- Ovarian cancer is the sixth most common cancer diagnosed in Ireland, the fourth most scommon cancer among women in Ireland, totalling 4% of all new invasive cancer cases and the fourth most common cause of cancer deaths.
 (National Cancer Register of Ireland)

 - Ireland has the third highest incidence of ovarian cancer in Europe and the Irish mortality rate from ovarian cancer is the highest in Europe.